centarro/commerce-docs/docs/v2/user-guide/payment/payment-administration.md

 In order to cancel an authorization we 'Void' it.
 For example, on travel sites, normally when a customer adds a trip request, a payment authorization is added to the order.
 It is only when the trip is confirmed that the authorization becomes a charge.

-Similary, in our case, let's say we had added a payment authorization for an order.
+Similarly, in our case, let's say we had added a payment authorization for an order.
 However, upon processing the order, we notice that the item is out of stock.
 We now need to 'Void' the payment.
 Voiding payments are quite easy.
 Just as before, you first need to locate the order.
 Then, as you did before, click on the `Payments` tab and locate the authorized payment.

 ![image5](/v2/user-guide/images/payment_authorization.png)